 We are especially interested in observations of female regal fritillaries, as this indicates there may be a breeding population at or near that location.

-During the 2026 pilot year of the project, we are limiting participation to individuals and groups who already have experience working in prairies.
+During the project’s pilot phase, we are seeking individuals and groups who already have experience working in prairies.
 See the “how to get involved” section below for more information.

 Why research regal fritillaries?